jbirnick/jbirnick.github.io/content/posts/context/index.md

 ## Examples

+here is fdsf how does fsd srender btw

-The minimal ConTeXt file is this:
+The minimal ConTeXt file is `this` jo:

 ```tex
 \setuppapersize[A4]